 Step 2- Joint Sessions

-The first joint session is very structured going over a Co-parent Contract (see below) as well as working through a coparenting workbook together.
-This workbook has a number of tools and examples that help coparents learn how to communicate more effectively and disengage from their marital relationship, so they can better engage in their co-parenting relationship.
+The first joint session is very structured going over a Co-parent Contract (see below) as well as working through several educational tools together.
+These tools can help coparents learn how to communicate more effectively and disengage from their marital relationship.
 We then begin working on parenting issues.
-I ask each parent to bring 1-2 parenting issue to the session.
-These parenting issues can be anything from how to better handle transitions (drop offs/pick ups), scheduling, educational issues, health issues, discipline issues, and communication issues.
+Both parents bring 1-2 parenting issue to the session.
+These parenting issues can be anything from scheduling, educational, health, discipline, and communication issues.
 These conversations are powerful because so many times divorced couples have made incorrect stories up in their heads about the other person.
-When divorced couples sit down and talk with each other as well as with a counselor to help them navigate what the other person is saying, this can be a profound moment in both of them moving forward instead of living in the past.
+When divorced couples sit down and talk with each other and a third-part who helps them navigate what the other person is saying, this can be a profound moment in both of them moving forward instead of living in the past.

 Step 3- Meet with your child